nextgis/nextgisweb/doc/internal/jsrealm.rst

    module.
 These entrypoints are compiled to AMD modules and can be loaded by Dojo AMD loader on the client-side.

-On the side of NextGIS Web, the ``jsrealm`` component manages this enviroment and provides some tools to work with that.
+On the NextGIS Web side, the ``jsrealm`` component manages this enviroment and provides some tools to work with it.

 Setup and directory layout
 --------------------------